Shukra: Hinduism

-In Hinduism, Shukra is one of the sons of Bhrigu, of the third Manu, one of the saptarishis.
-He was the guru of Daityas and Asuras, and is also referred to as Shukracharya or Asuracharya in various Hindu texts.
-In another account found in the Mahabharata, Shukra divided himself into two, one half becoming the fount of knowledge for the devas (gods) and the other half being the knowledge source of the asuras (demons).
-Shukra, in the Puranas, is blessed by Shiva with Sanjeevini Vidhya after worshipping and impressing Shiva with his devotion.
-Sanjeevini Vidhya is the knowledge that raises the dead back to life, which he used from time to time to restore life to the asuras.
-Later, this knowledge was sought by the devatas and was ultimately gained by them.
+In Hinduism, Shukra is one of the sons of Bhrigu, one of the Saptarshis.
+He was the guru of the asuras and is also referred to as Shukracharya or Asuracharya in various Hindu texts.
+In another account found in the Mahabharata, Shukra divided himself into two, one half became the fount of knowledge for the devas (gods) and the other half became the knowledge source of the asuras (demons).
+Shukra, in the Puranas, is blessed by Shiva with Sanjeevini Vidhya after performing tapas to propitiate Shiva.
+Sanjeevini Vidhya is the knowledge of raising the dead back to life, which he used from time to time to restore life to the asuras.
+Later, this knowledge was sought by the devas and was ultimately gained by them.

+Vamana, the dwarf avatar of Vishnu, requests the asura king Mahabali for three steps of land.
+Mahabali acceded to the request and as was the practice, took up the kamandalu to pour water to symbolically signify the donation to Vamana.
+When Shukra, the asuras' guru, had realised Vamana's true identity, he tried to prevent the flow of water from the kamandalu by blocking the spout, Vamana pierced the spout with a stick, blinded Shukra.

 Shukra's mother was Kavyamata, whilst Shukra's wives were the goddesses Urjasvati, Jayanti, and Sataparva.
 Sometimes, Urjjasvati and Jayanti are considered to be one goddess.
-With her, Shukra produced many children including, Queen Devayani.
+With her, Shukra produced many children, including Queen Devayani.
 Sataparva was childless.

 In the Mahabharata, Shukracharya is mentioned as one of the mentors of Bhishma, having taught him political science in his youth.